Gardening, Nature, & Conservation

 Come curious and ready to dive in as you learn the fundamentals of beekeeping.
 In this hands-on class, you’ll discover beekeeping best practices, from essential equipment and sourcing your bees to understanding hive anatomy, setup, and much more.

-Participants will also have the unique opportunity to tour the 577 property, learn why location matters for healthy hives, and help identify potential new sites for our bees.
-Come dressed for the weather, as part of the class will take place outdoors.
+Participants will also have the unique opportunity to set up the foundation of the hive in the newly selected site for our bees.
+Come dressed for the weather, as part will take place outdoors.
 You’ll leave with a solid understanding of beekeeping basics and the confidence to continue your beekeeping journey.

 Prerequisite: Participants must have completed the 577 “Honeybees 101” class to register for this class.